brent-stone/com/docs/posts/250523_CF_Iceberg_SaaS/cloudflare_AI_SaaS_series1.md

 [BigQuery](https://cloud.google.com/bigquery).

 A few other notable free or nearly free key offerings:

 * Cloudflare Tunnels for securely directing traffic to self-hosted API and services
-* DNS Registrar for quickly and for no cost (beyond ICANN fee) acquire domain names like brent-stone.com
+* DNS Registrar that quickly and for no cost (beyond ICANN fee) acquires domain names like brent-stone.com
 * Cloudflare Pages and Workers for serverless hosting of interactive websites
 * DDoS protection
 * Zero-trust access controls to effortlessly apply a world-class layer of security